carlospsvieira/inventory-system/README.md

 - [**.NET SDK**](https://dotnet.microsoft.com/download) compatible with the project version `net6.0` (Only if there is an intent to work directly on the application outside of Docker)
 - [**Docker**](https://www.docker.com/products/docker-desktop) and [**Docker Compose**](https://docs.docker.com/compose/install/)

-## Project Structure

-- `docker-compose.yml`: Docker Compose configuration for setting up SQL Server and .NET application.
-- `Dockerfile`: Defines the Docker image configuration for the .NET application.

 ## Setup Instructions

 1. **Clone the Repository**: